-Ian Walmsley is the Hooke Professor of Experimental Physics at the University of Oxford, UK, where he is also Pro-Vice-Chancellor for Research.
-He leads a research group in the areas of quantum and ultrafast optics, and is the Director of the Networked Quantum Information Technologies Hub of the UK National Quantum Technologies Programme.
+Prior to joining Imperical College London, Walsmley was the Hooke Professor of Experimental Physics at the University of Oxford, UK, and the Pro-Vice-Chancellor for Research.
+He led a research group in the areas of quantum and ultrafast optics, and was the Director of the Networked Quantum Information Technologies Hub of the UK National Quantum Technologies Programme.
 He was previously the Head of the Sub-Department of Atomic and Laser Physics at the University of Oxford from 2002 - 2009, and was on the faculty of the Institute of Optics at the University of Rochester from 1988 - 2001, serving as its Director in 2000 – 2001.
 He received a B.Sc. in Physics from Imperial College, London, UK in 1980 and a Ph.D. from the Institute of Optics, in 1986.

 His research efforts have been directed toward quantum phenomena on ultrafast timescales, including the generation of nonclassical radiation and its application in quantum technologies, including sensing, communications and simulation, manipulation of matter using closed loop methods, and the development of methods for the measurement of ultrafast optical waveforms.
 He has supervised more than forty doctoral and master’s theses and has published more than 240 research articles and review papers, and been granted 5 patents.
 In 1999, he received the Goergen Award for Undergraduate Teaching at the University of Rochester, as well as the Rochester Undergraduate Optical Society Teaching Award in 1996, and the School of Engineering and Applied Science Teaching Award in 1995.